-Trading floor points to the area where buy and selling (trading) activities pertaining to financial instruments like futures, equities, fixed income securities, and so on, happens.
-Trading floors are located in the facilities of stock exchanges such as the Bombay Stock Exchange (BSE) and the National Stock Exchange.
+Trading floor points to the area where buy and selling (trading) activities pertaining to financial instruments, such as futures, equities, fixed income securities, and so on, happens.
+Trading floors are located in the facilities of stock exchanges, such as the Bombay Stock Exchange (BSE) and the National Stock Exchange.

 Investment banks, brokerage firms, and other related companies in trading may also have a pit or the trading floors.
 Here, the trading floors points to the actual location of the facility of the organisation where the trading division is located, and this is where the transactions are completed over a phone call or internet.

 Open outcry method was one of the most basic trading methods that were in place on the trading floors prior to the emergence of electronic trading.

 Under this method, hand signal and verbal communications were made to put across the information like the name of a stock, the number of shares that an individual wanted to trade, and the price that the broker wanted to deal it with.

 For example, if a broker intended to raise the price of their bid, then they were supposed to lift their hands up.